ansible/ansible/docs/docsite/rst/intro_windows.rst

 * template (also: win_template)
 * wait_for_connection

-Some modules can be utilised in playbooks that target windows by delegating to localhost, depending on what you are attempting to achieve.
-For example, ``assemble`` can be used to create a file on your ansible controller that is then sent to your windows targets using ``win_copy``.
+Some modules can be utilised in playbooks that target Windows by delegating to localhost, depending on what you are attempting to achieve.
+For example, ``assemble`` can be used to create a file on your ansible controller that is then sent to your Windows targets using ``win_copy``.

 In many cases, there is no need to use or write an Ansible module.
 In particular, the ``script`` module can be used to run arbitrary PowerShell scripts, allowing Windows administrators familiar with PowerShell a very native way to do things, as in the following playbook::